-Born in Reading, Berkshire and raised in the small town of Wokingham, Berkshire, Victoria was involved in the arts from the young age of three, performing in pantomimes and singing in her church choir.
-She lived in the English countryside until she was a teenager, participating in local theatre productions, including starring as 'Nancy' in the musical Oliver, and 'Trixie' in Daisy Pulls It Off.
+Born in Reading, Berkshire and raised in the small town of Wokingham, Berkshire, Victoria was involved in the arts from the young age of two, dancing and performing in pantomimes and singing in her church choir.
+She lived in the English countryside until she was a teenager, participating in local theatre productions, including starring as 'Nancy' in the musical Oliver and 'Trixie' in Daisy Pulls It Off.
 She was also a hard worker, holding various odd jobs around town, including washing hair at the local salon and working at a gym.
 Every dime she made went back into perfecting her craft; paying for her singing and dancing lessons.

 Victoria landed a scholarship to train at the Arts Educational Schools in Chiswick, West London.
 She remained there for three years to obtain an honors degree in Dance and Musical Theatre.
-In her last year of school she landed her first official job in the arts at the prestigious Almeida Theatre in London, as the understudy of the lead role in their first ever musical: Brighton Rock [directed by Michael Attenborough].
+In her last year of school she landed her first official job in the arts at the prestigious Almeida Theatre in London, as the understudy of the lead role in their first ever musical: Brighton Rock (directed by Michael Attenborough).
 For several years she worked in the musical theatre world in London, before deciding to pursue a film and television career in Los Angeles.